 Radon is everywhere but some parts of the country are more likely to have high levels in buildings than others.
 High concentrations are likely to be found in areas where the geology features concentrations of granite and limestone.
 We all breathe in radon through our day-to-day lives to some extent accounting for half of the radiation dosage each of us receives.
 Below is the UK radon map detailing areas where radon gas can be found.

-By studying the Health Protection Agency map it is possible to identify the affected areas within the UK that have potentially high concentrations of radon gas.
+By studying the Public Health England map it is possible to identify the affected areas within the UK that have potentially high concentrations of radon gas.
 There is a common misconception that radon gas only affects the South West of the country, the map however, highlights that the problem is much more widespread.
 The Government recommendations are that a property with a yearly average radon level of 200 Becquerel per cubic meter is at risk.
 The average concentration of radon in homes within the UK is 20 Becquerel per cubic meter.

 Is Radon Gas Harmful?